netscaler/netscaler-k8s-ingress-controller/docs/cd/blue-green/blue-green-with-azure-pipe-lines.md

-# Blue green deployment using Citrix ADC VPX and Azure pipelines
+# Blue-green deployment using Citrix ADC VPX and Azure pipelines

 Blue-green deployment is a technique that reduces downtime and risk by running two identical production environments called blue and green.
 At any time, only one of the environments is live that serves all the production traffic.
 The basis of the blue-green method is side-by-side deployments of two separate but identical environments.
 Deploying an application in both the environments can be fully automated by using jobs and tasks.
 This approach enforces duplication of every resource of an application.
 However, there are many different ways blue-green deployments can be carried out in various continuous deployment tools.
 This topic provides information on how to achieve the blue green deployment of an application (non cloud-native applications) using Citrix ADC with Azure pipelines.
 [Azure pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline) are a cloud service provided by Azure DevOps which allows you to automatically run builds, perform tests, and deploy code to various development and production environments.